KPInc425/FrontEndMentor-OrderSummary/README.md

     box-shadow: 0px 15px 15px rgba($DesaturatedBlue, 0.3)
 ```

-This alloud me to use the same color for a shadow but lighten it up a bit quickly.
+This alloud me to use the same color for a shadow but lighten it up a bit more quickly.

 ### Continued development